Scarborough Centre station

-Scarborough Centre is a rapid transit station and bus terminal in Toronto, Ontario, Canada, serving Line 3 Scarborough of the Toronto subway system and multiple bus routes of the Toronto Transit Commission (TTC).
+Scarborough Centre is a bus terminal station in Toronto, Ontario, Canada, serving multiple bus routes of the Toronto Transit Commission (TTC) and one Durham Region Transit (DRT) bus route.
+It was also a rapid transit station serving Line 3 Scarborough of the Toronto subway system until Line 3's closure on July 24, 2023.
 It is located north of Ellesmere Road between Brimley and McCowan Roads, just south of Highway 401.
-It is adjacent to the Scarborough Centre Bus Terminal, which is a station for GO Transit buses and other intercity coach services.
+It was adjacent to the former Scarborough Centre Bus Terminal, which was a station for GO Transit buses and other intercity coach services until the TTC modified the facility for TTC buses.

-In February 2021, the TTC recommended the closure of Line 3 in 2023 and its replacement by bus service until the completion of the Scarborough extension of Line 2 Bloor–Danforth.
-After the closure of this station, a new Scarborough Centre station would be built along the planned Line 2 extension east of the existing station.
+A new Scarborough Centre station is planned to be built along the Line 2 extension east of the existing station, which is set to open circa 2030.

 History

 Scarborough Centre station was opened in 1985 along with the rest of Line 3.
 The station replaced transit access to the Scarborough Town Centre shopping mall's south side (at ground level along roadway).

 In 2000, this station became accessible with elevators.